SebastianErfort/rsrc/awk/QuickRef.ME_Cheatsheet.md

 ---
 title: Awk
 date: 2020-12-31 15:18:34
-background: bg-slate-600
 tags:
   - dev/bash
-  - text
-  - script
+  - dev/awk
 categories:
   - Linux Command
+intro: |
-intro: "This is a one page quick reference cheat sheet to the [GNU awk](https://www.gnu.org/software/gawk/manual/gawk.html), which covers commonly used awk expressions and commands.\n"
+  This is a one page quick reference cheat sheet to the [GNU awk](https://www.gnu.org/software/gawk/manual/gawk.html), which covers commonly used awk expressions and commands.
-plugins:
-  - copyCode
 visibility: public
 ---